maxpou/maxpou.fr/_drafts/no-more-loop-js.md

 ---
 layout: post
-title: No more loop in Javascript
+title: No more loop in JavaScript
 tags: ["Javascript", "Functional Programming"]
 lang: en
 image: